chevereto/v4-docs/application/stack/web-server.md

 Chevereto requires an HTTP web server, like [Apache HTTP Server](https://httpd.apache.org/), [Nginx](https://nginx.org/) or any server compatible with PHP.

+## What it does?

+The web server exposes the Chevereto application using the HTTP(s) protocol.

+## Troubleshoot

+Having issues?
+Check the following common pitfalls:

+* Apache `mod_rewrite` disabled or `Allow Override All` missing in virtual hosts
+* Missing writing permissions in Chevereto paths
+* Bad or invalid setup (timezone, multi-views, timeout, etc.)
+* Wrong NGINX server block / PHP-FPM issues
+* `mod_security` or any other artifact blocking requests from/to

 ## Apache HTTP server

 Module [`mod_rewrite`](https://httpd.apache.org/docs/current/mod/mod_rewrite.html) must be enabled.
 Virtual host settings must allow URL rewriting: